syseleven/puppet-contrail/README.md

 ### Overview

 This module sets up OpenContrail.
-It follows the profile/role pattern, i.e. it contains atomic profile classes for services and other atomic pieces of configuration such as network devices.
+It follows the profile/role pattern, i.e. it contains profile classes for services and other atomic pieces of configuration such as network devices.
 These profiles are aggregated into roles to be assigned to machines in an OpenContrail enabled OpenStack cloud.
 At present the following roles are defined:

 1. role/compute - Contains the minimum set of profiles required to configure contrail on a Nova compute node.

-2. role/control - Contains all contrail services not running on compute node.
+2. role/controller - Contains all contrail services not running on compute nodes.
 This includes the controller, log collection and analytics, database services and the web UI among others.